lBRAHIM8323/Stats-of-Football-players-2022-2023/README.md

 ### 1) Kaggle
 #### Kaggle was used to download the premade dataset.
 ### 2) Jupyter Notebook:-
-#### Python Jupyter Notebook was used to code and make an analysis.
+#### Python's Jupyter Notebook was used to code and make an analysis.
 ##### In Jupyter Notebook, Python Modules like Numpy, Pandas, Matplotlib, collections, operator.
 ### 3) Excel.
 #### Credits:-